Perform RampID Transcoding in BigQuery

 For instructions on enabling Live Ramp Embedded Identity in BigQuery, see “Enabling LiveRamp Embedded Identity in BigQuery”.

-You prepare the input and metadata tables to be used for transcoding.
+You prepare the input and metadata tables to be used for translation.

 LiveRamp processes the input and writes the output to the output dataset designated.
 Once this process has been completed, LiveRamp will email you to confirm completion.